 NOTE: Make sure your browser is updated and your “ad block” preference is turned OFF.
 If you have trouble opening the page you can also try reloading it.

-Does the Classroom program, Walden Play and Coffeehouse cost us anything?
+QUESTIONS: Does the Classroom program, Walden Play and Coffeehouse cost us anything?
 No, not a cent.

 Why Is This Project FREE to schools?